FAQS & QUOTE

 Q. Can we have a private broadcast that only our followers can see?

 A. Yes.
-We can deliver this on your own website or we can build a simple web page for your event(s) with individual member sign up and login.
+We can deliver this on your own website or on our generic unbranded site with a simple event page for your event(s) with individual member sign up and login.

 Q. Can our virtual attendees ask questions live?